 4. What is your child looking for on waking up?

 You should also have a look at what your child gets as soon as he or she wakes up.

 Sometimes, especially if your child previously used feeding as part of their sleep strategy, they could wake prematurely because they’re looking forward to it.

 It can be helpful to put some distance between your child waking up and then getting whatever it is they are looking forward to.

 So change their nappy, take them to the kitchen for breakfast first and then feed them.
 That can be enough to break the connection between waking up early and getting what they desire.

 5. Hold to your minimum

 My final tip is to hold on to your minimum.
 For me, it’s 6.45am.
 I don’t want my children to get up before then.
 We all need the sleep, so I’m not going to allow them to get up.

 Often even 5 or 10 minutes earlier can start to make a difference if you let them get up.
 Soon your wake up time has crept back 30 minutes, and then an hour earlier!
 Hold firm to your wake up time and avoid the creep!

-If you would like some support in dealing with early wakings, or any other sleep issues that your child may be experiencing, please have a look at the options available to work with me.
+If you would like some support in dealing with early wakings, please have a look at my Early Wakes Guide, which is available on my Shop page.
+For any other sleep issues that your child may be experiencing, please have a look at the options available to work with me.